tedsuo/soundline/Readme.md

 The only page of html that is actually loaded.
 Basically, it's the build script for the application.

 ### config.js
 Contains all constants used by the application.
-Since it's always the first thing defined, it also defines the applicaiton namespace.
+Since it's always the first thing defined, it also defines the application namespace.

 ### boot.js
 returns the SL.boot function, to be called once all the components have finished loading.
 Initializes the application: